ridders/hanko/README.md

-# hanko
+# Hanko
-Watermark Tool for Evidential Photography
+## Watermark Tool for Evidential Photography

+Refer to Releases for the MSI installer.